-So what does this mean for you?
-Are you willing to get out of the boat of dualism and embrace your destiny doing kingdom work in your business?
-It is a big risk.
-God gave us a command to rule his physical creation.
-Will you embrace that command and manage your business to glorify God?
+So, what does this mean for you?
+Are you willing to get out of the boat of dualism and embrace your destiny doing kingdom work in your work?
+It's a risk.
+God gave us a command to rule his physical creation.4 Will you embrace that command and manage your business to glorify God?
 Will you step out of the boat?
 Will you take a risk?
-Will you trust God to provide you a way as He did Dave Brown?
+Will you trust God to provide you a way as He did Dave Browne?

 In the movie Indiana Jones and the Last Crusade, near the end of the movie Indy's father was shot.
 There was healing if Indy could get to the Holy Grail, but to do so he had to get through a series of obstacles.
 The last obstacle was a step of faith that looked like he was stepping into an abyss.
 He had to trust that, though he couldn't see how, that there will be a way to make it across.
 But he had to act on his faith and take the step.
-This is what we must all do.
-Will you take that step of faith and believe that God values your work and wants you to glorify him by aligning your business with His philosophy, principles and values?